Trail-Harmony/Trail-Harmony/readme.md

 The startup for the Fall season will be 7:00pm on Wednesday September 9th at Trail United Church.

+Cost for the year is $250, and $125 for students.
+Accommodations can be made on a case-by-case basis.

  We would love to have you join us!
 If you are interested, contact our Board President Elizabeth Stephens _via_ phone, text, email:

 *   250-512-8021